 Before we dive into talking about what I like and don’t like about each program, I want to briefly discuss pricing.

-Plus, for those people who are perhaps looking to learn two or three languages, or simply wanted a more permanent app, Babbel also offers a lifetime plan.
-That costs around $300 and includes access to all Babbel languages.
+Plus, for anyone looking to learn two or three languages, or simply wanting a permanent app, Babbel offers a lifetime plan.
+It costs around $300 and includes access to all Babbel languages.

 Why Babbel Is Better Than Duolingo

 At this point, you should have a good idea of how each app works and what they cost.
-So now let’s get to the juicy stuff—the pros and cons of each app.
-And specifically, I want to discuss where each language learning program is superior to the other.
+So now let’s get to the juicy stuff: the pros and cons of each app.
 Let’s start with Babbel.

-And this isn’t the case just because the lessons are longer.
+And this isn’t just because the lessons are longer.
 The Babbel exercises hit the material you’re covering from more angles, and they frequently weave teaching points right into the lesson.

-This is in opposition to Duolingo, which mainly just rolls through vocabulary.
-There really isn’t much direct instruction within the Duolingo program.
-Thus, in terms of having a more developed body of coursework and actually teaching, Babbel’s app is definitely superior.
+Unlike Duolingo, which mainly just rolls through vocabulary.
+There isn’t much direct instruction within Duolingo.
+If you’re looking for a developed body of coursework and actual teaching, Babbel’s app is definitely superior.

 Helpful Grammar Explanations